Fraser Valley Premier

 When and where do Fraser Valley Premier teams train?

 Our teams train three times per week with at least two training sessions in Langley in most cases.
 If there is a large percentage of players from Chilliwack and/or Abbotsford on any given team then there could be two training sessions in Abbotsford.
-If the largest percentage of players on a given team are from Langley and beyond then all three training sessions will be in Langley.
+If the largest percentage of players on a given team are from Langley, then all three training sessions will be in Langley.
 Training will continue during July, August, December and January but there will be mandatory extended shutdown periods during these non-competition breaks.

 What does the Fraser Valley Premier kit include?